NuFace Review: Can Microcurrents Improve Skin?

 We have no clue what NuFace is referring to when they state “olivine extract,” because the process of extraction for a cosmetic product typically refers to concentrating the active ingredients from a plant (like turmeric) through the use of solvents (like alcohol).

-We urge NuFace to clarify what ingredient they're referring to, because this is the strangest ingredient listing in any cosmetics product we've reviewed on Illuminate Health.
+We urge NuFace to clarify what ingredient they're referring to, because this is the strangest ingredient listing in any cosmetic product we've reviewed to date on Illuminate Health.

-This gel contains the preservative phenoxyethanol which we recommend consumers avoid, because it was found to be toxic to human cells in a clinical trial published in the Experimental Eye Research journal.
+Phenoxyethanol is a synthetic preservative shown to be toxic to human cells in a clinical trial published in the Experimental Eye Research journal.

-The top positive review from a verified purchaser is written by a user named "Danesy" who claims that the device improved several skin health parameters:
+The top positive review from a verified purchaser is written by a user named "Danesy" who gives the kit a 5/5 star rating, and claims it improved several skin health parameters:

 "I’ve used this device for 2 months now and I see good results, my face lines look soo good, my jaw very defined it also helps with my dark circles which is a big plus.
 I didn’t think it was going to work but I use it 3 times a week, I never fail using it because consistence is the key.
 I’ve noticed too that my wrinkles on my forehead are fading"

-The top negative review from a verified purchaser comes from a user named "MuncherPunch" who claims the device had no effect:
+The top negative review from a verified purchaser comes from a user named "MuncherPunch" who gives the kit a 1/5 star rating, and claims it had no effect:

 "I am nearing 40 and started noticing jowls forming.
 I heard a bunch of buzz about this on YouTube and decided to give it a try.
 I enthusiastically anticipated its delivery and hoped to see something after the first use.
 I saw nothing.
 I took several photos of myself to compare side by side to track my “progress”.
 I discovered my face looks different in different lighting and angles, but after a week of use decided it wasn’t worth $200 to keep trying this placebo device.
 I saw zero results.
 I actually like my before photo better."